ACA International Cricket Stadium

-Anurag Thakur (then BCCI Chief), Galla Jayadev (Member of Parliament), Kesineni Srinivas (Member of Parliament), and Devineni Uma Maheswara Rao inaugurated the stadium at A.P Capital Amaravati on 30 May 2016, with construction company IVRCL Limited winning the rights for the project, worth ₹51.04 crore.
+Anurag Thakur (then BCCI Chief), Galla Jayadev (Member of Parliament), Kesineni Srinivas (Member of Parliament), and Devineni Uma Maheswara Rao inaugurated the stadium at A.P Capital of Amaravati on 30 May 2016, with the construction company IVRCL Limited winning the rights for the project, worth ₹51.04 crore.
 It is owned by Andhra Cricket Association.
 The stadium is spread over an area of 24 acres with a seating capacity of 34,000.

 VVS Laxman, the former Indian batsman, inaugurated the Central Zone Academy of Andhra Cricket Association in June 2013.
 The stadium will include a club house and an indoor cricket academy.
 The Board of Control for Cricket in India made Andhra Cricket Association the headquarters of the Indian women's cricket team.